SysBioInra/RBApy/trunk/rba/README.rst

    should read annotation field and provide `[MISSING]` stoichiometry.
  - `location_mapping.tsv`: this file is used to link uniprot location ids with user-defined compartment ids.
-For every uniprot location, user may fill in a name compartment.
-These may or may not be the compartments defined in the SBML.
+For every uniprot location, user may fill in a name compartment (e.g. SBML compartment names).
 The idea behind this file is that it can be used to fuse compartments or ignore them.
    If the field is left empty (or `[MISSING]`), a compartment named after uniprot location is created.
  - `locations.tsv`: this file lists proteins for which uniprot has no location data.
 Protein and gene names are given to help fill in missing locations.
-Note that locations *must* correspond to names defined in `location_mapping.tsv`.
-If fields are left empty or `[MISSING]`, proteins are assumed to be located in `Cytoplasm` (or user-defined couterpart as defined in `location_mapping.tsv`.
+Note that locations *must* correspond to names defined in `location_mapping.tsv` (user name if one was defined, else Uniprot name).
+If fields are left empty or `[MISSING]`, proteins are assumed to be located in `Cytoplasm` (or user-defined counterpart as defined in `location_mapping.tsv`.

 In order for the RBA results to be relevant, please fill in as much information as possible.
 Every time you provide new information, please rerun the pipeline to regenerate RBA input properly.

 SBML file requirements
 ----------------------

-TODO
+The SBML file must be a valid SBML file.

 Repository structure and files:
 -------------------------------